narasace/popup/README.md

 Nothing special.

-But thanks for trying us all!
+But thanks for trying us out!